AnirbanG-git/LendingClubCaseStudy/README.md

     - Consider home ownership status as a moderate risk factor, especially for 'Others' category.
 - **Public Record Scrutiny:**
     - Pay special attention to borrowers with derogatory public records or bankruptcies, as they significantly increase default likelihood.
+- **Rising Loan Volume:**
+    - Prepare for a substantial increase in loan applications, necessitating enhanced management and processing capabilities.
 - **Data-Driven Lending Decisions:**
     - Utilize the insights from the analysis, such as the importance of loan term, grade, zip code, state, and bankruptcy records, to make more informed lending decisions.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->